 How do you write about Hanoi?
 Shall one begin with the sights – Crimson flags and city contours or the smells – Durians and Dragon fruits?
 Or perhaps with the overcast impression that this capital paints, that of waiting without being in transit.
 What does Hanoi wait for?
 Because there lies this world which grieves no more for all the terrains and all the tenants, it left behind.

 Hanoi means “the city in the bend of the river”.
 With over six million people and as many mopeds, there is but a method to this madness.
 Yet for someone accustomed to Indian roads, this wasn’t as cumbersome.
 But wait, Google can tell you that.

 Kaalicharan, the revered hermit of the Himalayas, once told me on my escapades:

-“Don’t tell me, my lad, of how waves washed up the shores or the humidity you could taste in the wind, we’ve got google for maps and weather updates.
+“Don’t tell me, my lad, of how waves washed up the shores or the humidity you could taste in the wind, we’ve got Google for maps and weather updates.
 Tell me of the stories and the people in them.
 And dogs.
-Of the familiar and the foreign, tell me what you saw when camera lens was shut, what you heard when all sounds were, but a distant blur.”
+Of the familiar and the foreign, tell me what you saw when the camera lens was shut, what you heard when all sounds were, but a distant blur.”

 And try I shall.

 The crimson communism of Vietnam has an unconventional aura to it, an affable charm which is a distant hue from what the history textbooks would tell you.
 Woven with decades of resistance against the western threats, stirred and scarred and yet retaining its warmth, the red of Vietnam is friendly not fragile, self-reliant but collaborative.
 Hot and humid but warm and welcoming.
 Vietnam with its pagodas and perplexities presents much more to the senses.